bnielsen1965/mdns-server/README.md

 [ { name: 'foo.local', type: 'A', class: 1 } ]
 ```

-Here there were two query packets because the system has both an IPv4 and IPv6 address on one interface.
+Here there were two query packets because the system has
+both an IPv4 and IPv6 address on one interface.

+### response packets

-Assuming you have a device on the local network that matches the name foo.local you should see a response similar to the following...
+Assuming a device on the local network matches the query
+request for 'foo.local' the server should record a
+response similar to the following...

 ``` text
 got a response packet: